PrestaShop/open-source/content/maintainers-guide/project-organization.md

 ## Project roles

-### Product Manager
+### Product Managers

-Product Managers provide the project's product vision, ensuring that the software provides an answer to the needs of its different types of users.
+Product Managers provide the product vision for the project, ensuring that the software meets the needs of its various users.

 Current product managers:

 - Fabien Vallon ([@fabienvallon](https://github.com/fabienvallon))
 - Mateus Shirlaw ([@MatShir](https://github.com/MatShir))

-### Maintainer
+### Maintainers

-Maintainers provide the project's technical vision, review code contributions, and ensure that the software develops in line with the product vision.
+Maintainers provide the technical vision for the project, review code contributions, and ensure that the software is developed according to the product vision.

 Current maintainers: